Adult Detention Facility

 Effective 7/1/14 we will no longer accept money orders.
 Visit www.TigerDeposits.com to deposit money into an inmate’s commissary account with your credit or debit card.
 To use cash, credit/debit card, you can visit the Tiger kiosk in the lobby.

 This unit is comprised of physicians and nurses.
 The physician provides medical assistance, dispenses inmate medication and makes medical decisions regarding inmate care.
 This division serves both the adult jail and the juvenile detention facility.
 We are honored to have a successful partnership with the NMMC Residency Center provides physicians.
 Dr. David Brooks, Medical Director volunteers in our medical unit as well as an employed registered nurse, Judy Govatos, RN and Jamie Burrell, CFNP, to oversee inmate care.

 The contract agency prepares menus, checks calorie counts, purchases food, cooks, serves and provides food for roughly 264,800 meals per year.
 Approximately 700 meals are prepared each day by the kitchen supervisor and 4 trustees.
 These trustees are trained in food preparation, handling foods, cleanliness, food temperature and cross contamination.
 During season, this division puts up vegetables and fruit.
 This division provides meals for the Adult Jail, Juvenile Detention Center and the Work Center.
 The Food Service Division gladly accepts all food donations for the inmate food program.

 Facility & Vehicle Maintenance

-This unit oversees the day to day operations of the facilities at the adult and juvenile detention facilities and the work center.
+This division oversees the day to day operations of the facilities at the adult and juvenile detention facilities and the work center.
 We also employ our own mechanic who oversees, maintains, troubleshoots, and does most the work on our fleet in-house.